 Blarney Castle information

-The custom of kissing the stone (which supposedly gives one the gift of gab – if not other things) is a relatively modern one, but Blarney's association with smooth talking goes back a long time.
+The custom of kissing the stone is a relatively modern one, but Blarney's association with smooth talking goes back a long time.
 Queen Elizabeth I is said to have invented the term 'to talk blarney' out of exasperation with Lord Blarney's ability to talk endlessly without ever actually agreeing to her demands.

 Be warned: this place gets mobbed.
 If it all gets too much, vanish into the Rock Close , part of the beautiful and often ignored gardens.
 And a hint: Barryscourt Castle, east of Cork, is more impressive and much less crowded.